MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-plan.md

 ### Emergency callback number

 Emergency services must be able to call back the originator of the emergency call.
-The phone number used for this is called an *emergency callback number* and this number will act as the caller id or calling number used when an emergency call is made.
+The phone number used for this is called an *emergency callback number* and this number will act as the caller ID or calling number used when an emergency call is made.

 You can define a list of emergency callback numbers in the EmergencyNumbers parameter of the [Shared Calling routing policy](shared-calling-setup.md).

-- When an emergency call is made, the next free number in the emergency number list will be used as the caller id and this number will be reserved for the next 60 minutes.
+- When an emergency call is made, the next free number in the emergency number list will be used as the caller ID and this number will be reserved for the next 60 minutes.

 - If there are no free numbers available in the list, we will reuse a phone number from the list.